17+ Best Mezcal Brands and Logos

 Mezcal Union Logo

 In 2011, a group from Mexico started Mezcal Unión with two big goals.
 They wanted to make mezcal more popular and help the environment and society.
 They worked closely with local farmers and mezcal makers in Oaxaca to ensure everything was done the traditional way, which helped everyone involved.
-Then, in 2016, they teamed up with a big company called Diageo.
-This helped them reach more people worldwide, bring in more farmers and mezcal makers, and do even more good in Oaxaca by helping the local economy and society.
+Then, in 2016, they partnered with the large company Diageo.
+This helped them reach more people worldwide, attract more farmers and mezcal makers, and do even more good in Oaxaca by strengthening the local economy and society.

-Mezcal Unión is special because it sticks to the old ways of making mezcal and cares about the local community in Oaxaca.
-They offer different kinds of mezcal, like Mezcal Unión Uno, Mezcal Unión Silvestre, and Mezcal Unión El Viejo, all showing how rich Mexican traditions are.
+Mezcal Unión is distinctive for adhering to traditional mezcal-making practices and prioritizing the local Oaxacan community.
+They offer a range of mezcals, including Mezcal Unión Uno, Mezcal Unión Silvestre, and Mezcal Unión El Viejo, all of which reflect rich Mexican traditions.

-They keep working with local agave farmers and mezcal experts, focusing on making high-quality mezcal, supporting the community, and looking after the environment.
-Their logo is easy to spot: “MEZCAL” in big red letters and “UNIÓN” in deep brown, which looks modern but shows they respect their roots.
+They continue to work with local agave farmers and mezcal experts, focusing on producing high-quality mezcal, supporting the community, and protecting the environment.
+Their logo is easy to spot: “MEZCAL” in large red letters and “UNIÓN” in deep brown, which looks modern yet shows respect for their roots.
 The ‘M.R.’ tag on their logo stands for top quality, making Mezcal Unión a respected name in the mezcal world.

 El Jolgorio